1. What's the point?

 See my problem set solutions for examples.

 What you do want to write down is the reasoning behind your math; for example, why are you calculating a particular quantity?
 What does the result tell you?
-For problem sets, your focus should be much more on the why than the how.
+For problem sets, your focus should be much more on the why rather than the how.

 6. When should I start working on the problems?